 Educating homeowners, businesses and elected officials about the past and potential drought impacts are one of the first steps to preparing for these conditions.
 This includes the damage to homes and buildings that can be caused by changing soil conditions.
 In addition, finding programs that are available to help in response to an emergency, including drought and reduction in water supply, is essential.
 There are numerous federal, state, and local resources available to help communities plan for and respond to drought conditions.

 Understanding the Local Water Supply vs. Demand

 Implementing a monitoring system that consistently reviews the community’s water resources and identifies issues or concerns as soon as possible is important.
 Make sure to identify who is responsible for the ongoing water resource monitoring.

 Another important part of a drought preparedness plan is a communications plan that identifies what information is important to collect and share with key stakeholders, partners, and the general public about a drought.
-How will you communicate with these groups, and how often should you do so in an emergency?
+You should know how you will communicate with these groups and how often to do so in case of an emergency.